napari/docs/.github/PULL_REQUEST_TEMPLATE.md

 By default, they will use the `slimfast` build (`make` target), which is fast, because it doesn't build any content from outside the `docs` repository and doesn't run notebook cells.
 You can trigger other builds by commenting on the PR with:

 @napari-bot make <target>

 where <target> can be:
-html : a full build, just like the deployment to napari.org html-noplot : a full build, but without the gallery examples from `napari/napari` docs : only the content from `napari/docs`, with notebook code cells rendered slimfast : the default, only the content from `napari/docs`, without code cells slimgallery : `slimfast`, but with the gallery examples from `napari/napari` -->
+html : a full build, just like the deployment to napari.org html-noplot : a full build, but without the gallery examples from `napari/napari` docs : only the content from `napari/docs`, with notebook code cells executed slimfast : the default, only the content from `napari/docs`, without code cell execution slimgallery : `slimfast`, but with the gallery examples from `napari/napari` built -->